 Monitoring of oil concentration in the refrigerant circuit

-Sensors for process optimization of CO2 scrubbers
+Sensors for process optimization of CO2 gas scrubbers

 Decades of experience show that measurements in research, especially in the refrigerant circuit, are complex and complicated.
 Sampling is often difficult or not possible at all.
 Therefore, the ratio between oil and refrigerant must be estimated by indirect methods.

 Through LiquiSonic® OCR comprehensive information about the refrigerant process is continuously available.
-The permanent knowledge of the concentration ensures optimal process control, while the quick approach to the optimal oil/refrigerant ratio reduces the adjustment time.
+The permanent knowledge of the concentration ensures optimal process control, while the rapid approach to the optimal oil/refrigerant ratio reduces the adjustment time.

 The optimal ratio of refrigerant and oil with LiquiSonic® OCR efficiently determined